media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 We suggest creating as many WooCommerce coupons categories as you need to separate the different types of coupons you and your team create.

+= How do I give store credit to a customer? =

+Store credits are extremely easy to grant from an admin perspective.
+Simply visit Coupons->Store Credits, then click on the Customers tab.
+You'll see an option there to search for your customer.

+Once you have the customer, you can adjust their store credit balance.
+This is called an "Admin Adjustment" and is just one way to give store credits to your customers.

+In this free plugin, you can also grant store credit to a customer via refunds.

+Simply choose the "Refund to Store Credit" option when on the Order Edit screen as you're refunding an order.
+The customer will then be able to utilize this store credit on their next order with you.

 = Is Advanced Coupons translation ready? =

 Yes, Advanced Coupons for WooCommerce is fully i18n compliant and ready for translation.
+We have a number of translations included with the plugin.
+We're also fully integrated with WPML multi-lingual plugin.

 = I'd like access to all features, how can I get them? =

 Purchasing an Advanced Coupons Premium license gives you access to the full feature set of Advanced Coupons.
 This includes automatic updates, priority support, and more!

+You can also explore our other compatible extensions as well:

-<a href="https://advancedcouponsplugin.com/pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Click here to compare the features and buy Advanced Coupons Premium</a>
+* <a href="https://advancedcouponsplugin.com/pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons Premium</a>
+* <a href="https://advancedcouponsplugin.com/pricing/?tab=loyalty&utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Loyalty Program for WooCommerce</a>
+* Gift Cards for WooCommerce (coming soon!)

 == Screenshots ==